hyperledger-archives/aries-framework-dotnet/samples/blazorHosted/README.md

 TODO: Give a short introduction of your project.
 Ideally we want readers to go to the documentation site from this Readme.

 ## Documentation
-* Please see [BlazorHosted documentation](https://todo/your-docs) for more complete documentation.
+* Please see [Hyperledger.Aries.OpenApi documentation](https://todo/your-docs) for more complete documentation.

 ## Run